 - A call-to-action button that encourages the potential customer to get the lead magnet.

-You might also want to experiment with various other page elements such as relevant images, additional copy, social proof, etc. Clearly tell the prospects, what you are giving them in these lead magnets, what is the value they are getting, and last, how to claim that.
+You might also want to experiment with various other page elements such as relevant images, additional copy, social proof, etc. Clearly tell the prospects, what you are giving them in these lead magnets, what value they are getting, and last, how to claim that.

 All elements might work on each page.
 You may add or reduce the elements on your landing page.
 Always create a few versions and A/B test it to see which works.
 During your A/B test, always test 1 element each time so you will know exactly does the changes work.